Fear Factory: Arrival of Milo Silvestro and next album (2023–present)

-Musical style, influences, and legacy
+Musical style and influences

-Fear Factory has been classified under several metal genres, most often as industrial metal and groove metal, but also as nu metal, alternative metal, grindcore, thrash metal, and death metal.
-The band began as a death metal band with their debut album Soul of a New Machine, but quickly moved to industrial metal after that album.
-Fear Factory's influences include Slayer, Exodus, Napalm Death, Ministry, Nine Inch Nails, and Godflesh.
+Fear Factory are known for blending death growls and machine gun-like riffing from extreme metal with clean vocals and electronic flourishes from industrial music, making them pioneers of not only industrial metal, but its subgenres, cyber metal and industrial death metal.
+They started as a death metal and grindcore band on their debut studio album, Soul of a New Machine, and especially the demo album, Concrete, but rose to popularity as part of the groove metal movement of the 1990s.
+Critics have also described the band's sound as alternative metal, thrash metal and nu metal, though Cazares has rejected the latter category.

+A veteran of the Los Angeles thrash metal scene, Dino Cazares combined his love of British grindcore and extreme metal, such as Napalm Death and Godflesh, to create his "staccato paint-stripping riffs", while Burton C. Bell pioneered a blend of death metal howls and soaring melodic singing.
+The band is also influenced by Black Sabbath's albums from the 1970s, gothic rock, industrial music and thrash metal, such as Exodus, from the 1980s, and death metal and Pantera-esque groove metal from the 1990s.
+Fear Factory stayed true to the formula of industrial metal bands such as Ministry and Nine Inch Nails, with their use of samples, vocal techniques and lyrics about the government, but incorporated blast beats, dystopic imagery and staccato riffing.

-In terms of influences on the group's work, Dino Cazares has cited the band members' interests in fantasy and science fiction alternative universes such as the Terminator mythos as well as the Dune mythos.
-As a specific example, their debut album, Soul of a New Machine, picked up its name directly from a line in a movie critic review of the Terminator 2: Judgment Day film (discussing the T-1000 villain).
+Outside of music, Dino Cazares has cited interests in fantasy and science fiction alternative universes, such as the Terminator mythos and Dune mythos, as influences on the band.
+A specific example is their debut album, Soul of a New Machine, named after a line in a movie critic review of the Terminator 2: Judgment Day film (discussing the T-1000 villain).
 Cazares has also cited recurring influences on Fear Factory coming from conventional popular music, outside of the genres of hard rock and heavy metal, for instance looking to singer-songwriter Paul McCartney's sounds in both The Beatles and Wings.
 Over the years the film Blade Runner has become a recurring theme as the band often makes lyrical reference to the plot, as well as directly quote and sample lines from the film.